 This page tells you about randomised clinical trials.
 It has information about

-Each group in the trial has a different treatment.
-If there are 2 groups, one group has the new treatment being tested and the other has the standard cancer treatment they would have if they were not in the trial.
-People having the standard treatment are called the control group.
-A randomised trial that has a control group is called a randomised controlled trial.
+Often there is one group who have the standard treatment they would have if they weren’t in the trial.
+They are the control group.
+People in the other group (or groups) have a new treatment or procedure that is being tested.
+A randomised trial that has a control group is called a randomised controlled trial (RCT).

-Researchers randomise trials because they need to be sure that the results are correct and there is no
+Researchers run randomised trials because they need to be sure that the results are correct.
+And that there is no

 A double blind trial is a trial where neither the researchers nor the patients know what they are getting.
 The computer gives each patient a code number.
 And the code numbers are then allocated to the treatment groups.
 Your treatment arrives with your code number on it.
 Neither you nor your doctor knows whether it is the new treatment or not.

-The list of patients and their code numbers is kept secret until the end of the trial.
-In an emergency the researchers could find out which trial group a patient was in, but generally no one knows until the trial had finished.
+The list of patients and their code numbers are kept secret until the end of the trial.
+In an emergency, the researchers could find out which trial group a patient was in.
+This is to check that the emergency wasn’t caused by the trial drug.
+But generally no one knows which treatment you had until the trial has finished.